DataDog/hiring-engineers/answers.md

   ### Questions
    What is the anomaly graph displaying?
-   Answer: **The Anomaly graph reveals the anomalies that happens when pSQL database makes commits.**
+   Answer: **The Anomaly graph reveals anything different outside of the norm that happens when pSQL database makes commits.**

 # 3. Monitoring Data